SRamdhani/SRamdhani/README.md

 # Hi, I'm Satesh 👋
 A principal data scientist with over 5 years of professional experience.
-I have a strong background in statistics, in particular it's applicability with neural network and applied problems.
+I have a strong background in statistics, in particular it's applicability with neural network loss functions and applied problems.
 I've worked end-to-end functioning as both a data scientist & machine learning engineer for deployments with monolithic, or microservice based architectures.
-I have a few opensource projects and I maintain an active interest in personal research in particular statistics and machine learning loss function optimizations.
+I have a few opensource projects and I maintain an active interest in personal research.

 ### Key points
-*   Trained statistician with broad experience around low parameter theoretical models & high parameter machine/deep learning.
+*   Broad experience around low parameter theoretical models & high parameter machine/deep learning models.
 *   Experience with a variety of problems: Chatbot, Anomaly Detection, Genetic Networks, Classifier Trees, Human Resources & Company Statistical Benchmarking, Wireless RSSI Spatial Kriging, Warehouse Logistics, Text Summarization, and Process Mining in Python.
-*   I write research papers with the expectation for peer review.
+*   Write research papers with the expectation for peer review.

 ## 🛠 Technology Stack
 *   Python/R/Java languages